pwgn/k8s-kafka-flink/README.md

-# k8s-kafka-flink
+# One stop shop: Kubernetes + Kafka + Flink
-This is a one stop shop on how to set up Apache Flink with a Apache Kafka connector in Kubernetes.
+This is a hands on tutorial on how to set up Apache Flink with a Apache Kafka connector in Kubernetes.
 The goal with this tutorial is to push an event to Kafka, process it in Flink and push the processed event back to Kafka on a separate topic.
+This guide will not dig deep into any of the tools, there are a lot of existing resources about Kubernetes, Kafka and Flink that are great.
+Focus here is just to get it up and running!

+This is what we are going to do:

 1. Deploy Kafka and Flink to Kubernetes
 2. Deploy job to Flink
 3. Generate some data

 ## MicroK8s
-In these examples [MicroK8s](https://microk8s.io/) has been used.
+In these examples [MicroK8s](https://microk8s.io/) have been used.
 Follow their [doc](https://microk8s.io/docs) to set it up.

 Do not forget to enable some required extensions: